magikghost/recur-macOS/Home.md

 also you might be interested in:

 - the [faq]
+- always the links to the [latest img]
 - list of [parts and sources] others have used with r_e_c_u_r
 - the [i_n_c_u_r pcb] extension project
 - future [feature request ideas]